 Day 2: Paradise Valley / Yellowstone National Park / Cooke City

-After breakfast, we make our way to Yellowstone National Park’s north entrance.
-We scout first for bison, pronghorn, elk and bighorn sheep, but we’ll hope to spy our first wolves near here as well, as they range across the park’s entire northern reach and are sometimes seen in this area.
-We stop at the historic park settlement at Mammoth Hot Springs, where we'll have time to explore the geothermal features of the area and learn about the establishment of Fort Yellowstone.
-Later this afternoon we drive east across the Yellowstone's Northern Range en route to Cooke City, discovering the prime wolf habitat we will explore intimately over the next several days.
+Grand vistas of the American West are unveiled this morning as we travel through Montana's scenic Paradise Valley, with the peaks of the Gallatin and Absaroka ranges towering above us on either side.
+Entering Yellowstone National Park via the north entrance, we are quickly immersed in a wildlife wonderland.
+Scout first for bison, pronghorn, elk and bighorn sheep—but we’ll hope to spy our first wolves near here as well, as they range across the park’s entire northern reach and we sometimes see them in this area.
+We stop at the historic park settlement at Mammoth Hot Springs to explore the geothermal features of the area and learn about the establishment of Fort Yellowstone.
+Later this afternoon, we drive east across the Yellowstone's Northern Range en route to Cooke City, getting our first look at the prime wolf habitat we will explore intimately over the next several days.

-Day 3: Wildlife Photography in the Lamar Valley
+Day 3: Wildlife Photography in Yellowstone's Lamar Valley

-Following an early continental breakfast, we head into the secluded Lamar Valley on an intensive search for wolves.
-This remote northeast corner of the park is prime wolf habitat, and our Expedition Leader helps us learn how to search for them.
+Following an early continental breakfast, we're off to the secluded Lamar Valley on an intensive search for wolves.
+This remote northeast corner of the park is prime gray wolf habitat, and our Expedition Leader teaches us how to search for them.
 While wolves are our special focus, we'll also get ample coaching on how to get compelling shots of Yellowstone's other iconic wildlife.
+The wintry tableau makes for stunning images, as animals stand out against the white landscape and their coats are often frosted with snow and ice.
 At every turn, our expert guide is by your side to share tips and techniques for outstanding nature and wildlife photos.
-Following this exhilarating journey into the Lamar, we return to our hotel for dinner and a chance to share highlights and images of the day.
+Following this exhilarating journey into the Lamar Valley, we return to our hotel for dinner and a chance to share our best images of the day with one another.

-Day 4: Lamar Valley Wolf Watching / Snowshoe to Wolf Den
+Day 4: Lamar Valley Wolf Watching / Photo Gallery Visit

 Day 5: Lamar Valley Wolf Watching